Pinemark-Gale/Pinemark-Gale.github.io/resume.markdown

 # Who is Zoey Amity Gale Striker?

 Officially I'm a Data Scientist interested in ethics and writing with a nack for using open source software.
 With my background in IT Support, I'm also able to not only analyze data, but I can build a server on which to deploy models without the use of Data Bricks or other software commonly sold to deploy machine learning models.
+Heck, I can even build a website to interface with those machine learning models and allow folks in other professions to interact with a model without knowing Python!

+While I do cover a wide array of tasks needed in the realm of data science, I still don't know everything; that's why I'm a quick study.
+This field is ever-evolving, so it can be quite hard to have all the knowledge needed for every job.

 Unofficially, my interests vary widely.
 I love teaching, writing, storytelling, singing, playing video games, and hiking.
 The world is full of wonders and I want to see them all.
-I am truly the jack of all trades, master of none.
-This doesn't mean I can't achieve a high level of proficiency, it does mean I don't bother learning a topic in depth on my own unless it is needed.
-Hence my diverse skillset.

 # What does a data scientist do?